faiyaz032/central-gateway/README.md

 # Central Gateway

-Simplify payments in Bangladesh with one unified library for AamarPay, SSLCommerz, and more.
+Simplify payments in Bangladesh with one unified library for AamarPay, SSLCommerz, and bKash.
 Skip the hassle of multiple gateway documentations—our consistent API does it all for you!

 ## Features